 Note that a money market “fund” is not the same as a money market “account.”
-A money market fund is a type of mutual fund that invests in money market instruments; hence, it’s a product that you must directly buy or sell.
+A money market fund is a type of mutual fund that invests in money market instruments; hence, it’s an investment product that you must directly buy or sell.

 But let’s back up for a moment.
 If you aren’t familiar with any of these terms, here’s a brief explanation:

-Money market mutual funds are designed to provide steady interest income with very low risk.
-Shares held by “retail” investors, although not guaranteed, seek to maintain a NAV of $1 per share, providing you relief from volatility and risk of principal loss associated with other types of investment products.
+Money market mutual funds are designed to provide steady interest income with low risk.
+Shares held by “retail” investors, although not guaranteed, seek to maintain a NAV of $1 per share.

-Some money market funds, namely those investing in certain municipal securities, provide a tax advantage at the state and federal level.
+Some money market funds, namely those investing in certain municipal securities, can provide a tax advantage at the state and federal level.
 Unlike actual money market accounts, money market funds generally require a comparably lower minimum investment.
 Remember: Since money market funds pool assets from multiple investors and typically invest in a wide array of investments, they can give retail investors exposure to a diversified portfolio of securities at a lower minimum investment.
 Some money market funds are more diversified than others, so it’s important to read each fund’s prospectus before investing.

-Money market funds can be relatively cheap to own and don't impose withdrawal fees.
+Money market funds can be relatively inexpensive to own and don’t impose withdrawal fees.
 However, keep in mind that some companies charge a small annual fee or may charge a fee if the amount you have invested with the fund is below a minimum threshold.
-Also, many money market accounts limit the number of times you can withdraw in a month.
+Also, many money market funds limit the number of times you can withdraw in a month.

-When investing in tax exempt funds, they may pay dividends that are subject to the alternative minimum tax and also may pay taxable dividends due to investments in taxable obligations.
+When investing in tax advantaged funds, they may pay dividends that are subject to the alternative minimum tax and also may pay taxable dividends due to investments in taxable obligations.

 You can learn more about these funds by visiting the TD Ameritrade Money Market Funds page.
 Remember that these funds are part of a much larger family of mutual funds offered at TD Ameritrade.